Financial-Times/origami-website/_documentation/components.md

 ### Component Versioning

 The Origami team maintains and improves the components regularly.
-This means that we release new versions of the components frequently, and the component's new version numbers follow the semver specification.
+This means that we release new versions of the components frequently, and a component's new version numbers follow the semver specification.

-<aside><a href="/TODO">SEMVER SPEC</a></aside>
+<aside><a href="http://semver.org/">SEMVER SPEC</a></aside>

 #### How components are versioned